-- Authorizes a 5.2 percent military and civilian personnel pay raise. - \$122.3 million for the National Guard Counter-drug program, a \$20 million increase from the PB. - \$11 million for National Guard Counter-drug schools, a \$5 million increase from the PB. - Increases spending cap to \$15,000 on counter-drug equipment procured by the National Guard requiring advanced approval from the Secretary of Defense. - \$83.5 million for the National Guard Youth Challenge. - \$100 million for undifferentiated National Guard and Reserve equipment. - • - Aligns National Guard and Reserve parental leave eligibility with active-duty standards to include both parents welcoming a new child into their lives, through either birth, adoption, or long-term foster care. - Extension of period of eligibility for health benefits under TRICARE Reserve Select for survivors of a member of the Selected Reserve.
+- Authorizes a 5.2 percent military and civilian personnel pay raise - \$122.3M for the National Guard Counter-drug program - Increase of \$20M from the PB Request - \$11M for National Guard Counter-drug schools - Increases spending cap to \$15,000 on counter-drug equipment procured by the National Guard requiring advanced approval from the Secretary of Defense - \$83.5M for the National Guard Youth ChalleNGe Program - \$100M for undifferentiated National Guard and Reserve equipment. - Aligns National Guard and Reserve parental leave eligibility with active-duty standards to include both parents welcoming a new child into their lives, through either birth, adoption, or long-term foster care. - Extension of period of eligibility for health benefits under TRICARE Reserve Select for survivors of a member of the Selected Reserve.
 (Section 701) - Requires the Secretary of Defense to conduct a review of military pay rates and submit the results along with a legislative proposal by March 1, 2024. - Requires the Secretary of Defense to alternate appointments of deputy commanders for certain combatant commands between officers of the National Guard and the Reserves no less frequently than every two terms.
-The provision would authorize the Secretary of Defense to waive the requirements of this provision when in the national interest. - Authorizes that the Vice Chief of the National Guard Bureau be appointed to serve in the grade of general and that the Secretary of Defense designate this position as one of the general officer positions. - A member of the National Guard or a member of a reserve component of a uniformed service who is receiving aviation incentive pay under section 334(a) of this title and is entitled to compensation under section 206 of this title is entitled to such compensation for a number of periods of inactive duty training each month sufficient for the member to obtain or maintain an aeronautical rating or designation.
-(Sec.
-601). - Requires the Secretary of Defense to annually submit a report that includes organized tabulations of programs, projects, and activities for which the total obligational authority was reduced or eliminated in the current budget year proposal compared to the prior-year projection.
-(Sec.
-1002) In addition, it amends 22a (C)(1) of Title 10, United States Code, by adding additional reporting requirements related to unfunded priorities of armed forces and combatant commands.
-(Sec.
-1003).
+The provision would authorize the Secretary of Defense to waive the requirements of this provision when in the national interest. - Authorizes that the Vice Chief of the National Guard Bureau be appointed to serve in the grade of general and that the Secretary of Defense designate this position as one of the general officer positions. - The conference directs the Secretary of Defense to provide a briefing to the Committees on Armed Services of the Senate and the House of Representatives on the advisability and feasibility of coordinating with private entities and state government to provide resources and personnel under the State Partnership Program. - Did not adopt the provision that would amend section 152 of title 10, United States Code, to make the Chief of the National Guard Bureau eligible for appointment as Chairman of the Joint Chiefs of Staff. - The conference did not adopt the TRICARE dental plan for the Selected Reserve.